 How long will leftovers keep?
 Although it’s best enjoyed right away, once cooled, it can be stored in an airtight container in the fridge for up to five days.
 Just bear in mind that the pasta will become softer over time.

-Throw up your hands and break out the kazoos, this viral feta pasta recipe has just been veganized!
-Creamy, savory, and full of tomatoey goodness, you’re not going to want to sit this recipe out.
+Throw up your hands and break out the kazoos, this viral feta tomato pasta with basil recipe has just been veganized!
+Creamy, savory, and full of tomatoey goodness, you're not going to want to sit this recipe out.

 This dish is best enjoyed fresh out of the oven, but if you have leftovers they can be stored in the fridge for up to 5 days.
 You can reheat the vegan feta pasta in the microwave or oven.
 If needed, you may add additional water, oil, salt, pepper, or some garlic powder when reheating, as the flavors can dull over time.